Tram-One/tram-one/README.md

 _Reference: [hover-engine](https://github.com/Tram-One/hover-engine)_

 `app.addListener` adds a function that triggers on every action call.
-This can be used to save state in localstorage, or to debug the state of the store as actions are called.
+This can be used to debug the state of the store as actions are called.
 This should not be used to update the DOM, only trigger side-effects.

 It takes in one argument, a [`listener`](#listener).